Neko3000/Iris.iOS/README.md

 ```

 ## Development
-You should use your own Applications Keys (client_id & client_secret), please refer to [Doc of DeviantArt API](https://www.deviantart.com/developers/apps) to check the authentication details,
+You should use your own Applications Keys (client_id & client_secret), please refer to [Doc of DeviantArt API](https://www.deviantart.com/developers/apps) to check the authentication details.

 Here's the path:
 ```